Associate Professor of Sociology and Peace Studies

 Areas of expertise: Social movements, political deliberation and democratic politics in the Global South; Brazil

 Ann Mische’s research focuses on communication, deliberation and leadership in social movements and democratic politics.
-She has examined these processes in her study of Brazilian youth politics during re-democratization as well as in her more recent work on the anti-partisanship in the global protest wave.
+She has examined these processes in her study of Brazilian youth politics during re-democratization as well as her work on anti-partisanship in Brazil’s recent protest wave.

-Currently, she is working on a book on the role of future-oriented deliberations in social and political change efforts across global networks focused on development, peacebuilding and environmental sustainability.
+Currently, she is working on a book on the role of futures thinking and foresight methodologies in social and political change efforts across global networks focused on democracy, development, peacebuilding and climate change.

 This book builds on Mische’s previous theoretical work on how cultural construction of the future influences actions, relations and political process (American Journal of Sociology, 1998; Sociological Forum, 2009).
-It also builds on a pilot study that Mische is conducting with a team of Notre Dame graduate students, examining future-oriented discourse in the (often fierce) debates over proposals for a “green economy” at the 2012 UN Conference on Sustainable Development (Rio+20) and the accompanying “People’s Summit” of social movement and civil society actors.
-Using automated textual analysis and relational mapping techniques, this work examine how patterns of topical engagement (semantics) and future-oriented verb usage (syntax) contribute to the constitution of a discursive field, composed of mutually oriented, often contentious communities of practice.
-Preliminary findings from this study appeared in a recent article in Theory and Society (2014).
+It also builds on a study that Mische is conducting with a team of Notre Dame graduate students, using automated text analysis and relational mapping to examine future-oriented discourse in debates at the 2012 UN Conference on Sustainable Development (Rio+20) and the accompanying “People’s Summit” of social movement and civil society actors.
+Preliminary findings appeared in recent article in Theory and Society (2014).

 Mische's articles on the Brazilian case have appeared in Poetics, the International Review of Social History, and several edited volumes, including Social Movements and Networks: Relational Approaches to Collective Action (Oxford, 2003).
 She has also written broader theoretical articles on agency, culture, temporality, and social interaction, appearing in the American Journal of Sociology, the Annual Review of Sociology, Sociological Forum, Social Research, Theory and Society and the Sage Handbook of Social Network Analysis (2011).